Kazutaka333/Divvy_FinalProject/Readme.txt

 5. change the input for program 1/2/3 when necessary in test_bench_all.sv

-Changes made to Original testbench: changes the name DUT to use our own Top module - Top d1(.CLK(clk), .START(start), .DONE(done)) changes the name of the memory to MyDataMem.MyMemory changes to the dataMem[address] for program 3 according to the lab1 specification
+Changes made to Original testbench:
+-changes the name DUT to use our own Top module - Top d1(.CLK(clk), .START(start), .DONE(done)) -changes the name of the memory to MyDataMem.MyMemory -changes to the dataMem[address] for program 3 according to the lab1 specification

 Others:
-assembler.py is used to generated machine code from programAll assembly code.
+-assembler.py is used to generated machine code from programAll assembly code -Program Counter has to be updated manually when the machine code get updated

 File included:
 ALU.sv